 We have successfully implemented a scaled version of the gaussian modulation circuit in an FPGA device.
-The circuit, shown in the block diagram below (figure 5), consists of a gaussian generator, frequency generator and multiplier block.
+The circuit, shown in block diagram form below (figure 5), consists of a gaussian generator, frequency generator and multiplier block.
 This represents the proposed circuitry before unsampling and phasing.